Pylons/pyramid/docs/glossary.rst

       The `Python Packaging Authority (PyPA) <https://www.pypa.io/en/latest/>`_
       is a working group that maintains many of the relevant projects in Python packaging.

+   cookiecutter
+      A command-line utility that creates projects from :ref:`cookiecutters <cookiecutter:readme>` (project templates), e.g., creating a Python package project from a Python package project template.

+      .. versionadded:: 1.8

+      .. seealso:: See also :term:`scaffold`.